Emotional Intelligence

 Managing one's emotions to facilitate rather than hinder tasks.

 [The Return-to-Love Process provides a non-reactive script that addresses the subscriber's troubling situation and guides them through a collaborative conversation with their partner.
 The script is designed to help participants regulate their emotions while communicating effectively and kindly.
-The process of using the app to enter a description of the situation and the valued experiences of both people naturally slows down the subscriber's reaction to the situation and engages the prefrontal cortex and language centers to enable a more strategic, sensible response.]
+The process of using the app to enter a description of the situation and the valued experiences of both people naturally slows down the subscriber's reaction to the situation and engages the prefrontal cortex and language centers to enable a more connection-focused, considerately crafted response.]

 3. Internal motivation: